Creatively Mapping Our Rich Literary, Publishing, and Printing History Through Community Collaboration

 A book about the history of printing and publishing in Brattleboro is planned for publication in 2019.
 The history will be written by local authors and will tell the story of the many important and interesting people, businesses and collaborative efforts that made Brattleboro known far and wide as a “print town.”

-A series of lectures and exhibitions at Brooks Memorial Library starting October 2017 will contribute to the book and build to a culminating exhibition of handmade books, printing and publishing artifacts at the Brattleboro Museum and Art Center in 2020.
+A series of lectures and exhibitions at Brooks Memorial Library starting October 2017 will contribute to the book and a culminating exhibition at the Brattleboro Museum and Art Center in 2020.

 MILES – Mobile, Interactive, Literary Exhibition Space